Winterizing Your HVAC System

 - Check exposed ductwork – Regularly checking your exposed ductwork is a vital way to make sure your system continues performing as expected.
 Even a small leak can lead to a lack of performance.
 Finding a problem as soon as possible can save you money that you can avoid spending.

 - Clean up around your furnace – Flammable items should never be stored near the furnace.
 Check the main furnace area and make sure you have not allowed items to encroach in the space needed surrounding your heating unit.
 Then, take a moment to sweep any dust and debris out of the way too.

 - Review your programmable thermostat – If you have a programmable thermostat, it can be easy to “set it and forget it.”
 Now is a good time to check your program settings and make sure they reflect the current needs of your family.
-Adjusting the temperature by even a single degree they save you significantly on your power bill each month.
+Adjusting the temperature by even a single degree can save you significantly on your power bill each month.

 The above steps are a good place to begin in keeping your HVAC system working well year-round.
 However, there is no replacement for professional maintenance.
 If you have any questions or concerns about your heating or HVAC system, reach out to us at KLEBS today.